ELIASADAMS/Iirai/README.md

 - Use with TIPS or similar subsampling resamplers for the best blend and expression
 - Emphasizes natural consonant blends and stability in low-pitched singing
-- For Japanese projects, focus on the VCCV technique and maintain original sample rates
+- For Japanese projects, focus on the CVVC technique and maintain original sample rates

 ***